 I know not to take Him for granted and I understand that I cannot control Him.
 I am deeply and genuinely grateful for every moment that I am aware of His presence and for whatever reason I am blessed with His affection, love and compassion.

-Loki allows me to be who I am and in my experience of Him, He follows wherever I go even into my own personal hell.
-Loki will be there when everyone else disappears.
+Loki allows me to be who I am and, in my experience of Him, He follows wherever I go even into my own personal hell.
+He will be there when everyone else disappears.
 He will patiently hold my hand or lend a shoulder when needed.
-He showed me that God is always there with us, no matter where we go or what we do.
+Loki showed me that God is always there with us, no matter where we go or what we do.
 God shares our pain and suffering just as much as our joy and laughter, but essentially He longs for us to be free and see ourselves as the magnificent beings we truly are.

-Counting the God of Chaos and Mischief in as one of your best friends certainly never leaves you bored!
+Counting the God of Chaos and Mischief in as one of your friends certainly never leaves you bored!
 As much as I love Loki’s intensity, it can be difficult to set boundaries.
 Whenever Loki wants my attention, He can be relentlessly demanding and certainly could not care less if I have other plans.
-I got annoyed with him a couple of times and complained to Him about it which He found rather amusing and He asked me, “Do you really think that there is anything more important in life than being absorbed in God?”
-Silver tongue has a good point there but I also have a life to live (which paradoxically He encourages).
-Even though He is not a God of compromise, He honours boundaries, whilst I am learning to “flow” with Him and make use of His intensity in my life.
+Once I got annoyed with Him and when I complained about His all-consuming need for attention (which He found rather amusing), He simply asked, “Do you really think that there is anything more important in life than being absorbed in God?”
+Silver tongue has a good point there, yet I also have a life to live.
+Loki pushes me to abandon the victim-role I have created for myself.
+And even though He is not a God of compromise He honours boundaries, while I am learning to “flow” with Him and make use of His intensity in my life.

-I owe Loki as He broke me and also helped me heal on many levels – physical to spiritual – He offers me security and the feeling that I am loved.
+I owe Loki as He broke me and also helped (and still does) me heal on many levels – physical, emotional, mental and spiritual – He offers me security and the feeling that I am loved.
 The feeling that it is safe to be myself, no matter what others opinions are.
-Loki has became a true, loyal friend and has been a shining example of selflessness and unconditional love (I understand, that to some of you this might not sound quite right, since we are talking Loki here – well, welcome to Loki’s paradox world).
+Loki has became a true, loyal friend and has been a shining example of selflessness and unconditional love (I understand, that to some readers this might not sound quite right, since we are talking Loki here – welcome to Loki’s paradoxical world).

-He is like a child, spontaneous, carefree, pure and innocent by nature.
-He likes to laugh and tease me and then it is as if He embraces me and lets me feel how much He loves me.
-For a God of Destruction, He is surprisingly sweet and affectionate.
+It is a blessing to have Him around, since His presence is light, like a child’s, and He is spontaneous, carefree, pure and innocent by nature.
+Loki likes to laugh, He teases me and then it is as if He embraces me and lets me feel how much He loves me.
+For a God of Chaos and Destruction, He is surprisingly sweet and affectionate.

 To me Loki represents the magic, passion and love for life and the freedom to be ourselves.